Octubre de 2015, 01-31.10.2014, a group show with

 View from only one of the sculptures, 120 height, variable diameter View from only one of the sculptures, other side from the previous pic, 120 height, variable diameter Detail from only one of the sculptures, same as the previous pic, 120 height, variable diameter Detail from only one of the sculptures, same as the previous pic, 120 height, variable diameter Detail from only one of the sculptures, same as the previous pic, 120 height, variable diameter Detail from the installation, a gray dove sticker saying argentina on a column, from the show, has certain similitude to the sculpture seen in the background

-"Tubo Semiluminoso 1-5 (Semi-Luminous Tube 1-5)".
+"Tubo semiluminoso 1-5 (Semi-Luminous Tube 1-5)".

 Mixed technique on paper, polycarbonate sheet, cable, rope, printed calendar from a shop, neodymium magnets.